sec0ne/azure-secone-devops-extension/README.md

 ## 4. Configuration Parameters

-### Configure the following parameters in the "Sec1 Settings" section:
+### Configure the following parameters in the "Sec1 Security Settings" while adding extention to build step:

-  * `Apply Threshold` (<b>optional</b>) If selected, define your vulnerability threshold levels by "Severity".
+  * `Enable the Threshold Check` (<b>optional</b>) If selected, define your vulnerability threshold levels by "Severity".
 Default values for Critical and High are 0 and 10 respectively <br />

     * If you set the critical vulnerability threshold to 10, your build will fail if more than 10 critical vulnerabilities are found in the scan.
     * Choose actions for the breach: Fail or Continue.